 As early as 1230 we read of congregations where the poor lived together and worked for the poor.
 Their opponents spoke ironically of their places as “poorhouses” and “workhouses” – a mockery that could apply to the present-day Bruderhofs as well.
 They themselves, however, called their communal settlements “houses of God.”
 They tackled the social problem just as seriously as the religious one.
 They solved it by having their goods in common and by working in community.
 And while tackling the religious-social problem, they came to grips with the educational problem as well and solved it by establishing special schools and centers of education.
 As a result people gave them the nickname “the young folks’ good people” or “the good boys.”
 They called themselves “apostles,” a name that was current since before the time of Peter Waldo, who was active in southern France around 1177.
 In 1306 the Archbishop of Cologne said that these people had been called “Beguines, Beghards, and apostles” since old times.
 They were also called “friends of God,” especially in the Rhine district; also “apostolic brothers,” “bearded men,” and “witnesses.”
 The movement was a large one indeed.19

 Christ’s whole life was an example to them.
 They wanted to follow him, to go the same way he had gone.
-Therefore they followed the evangelical commandment or counsel to deny oneself and follow Jesus and often called themselves “followers of Christ.”
+Therefore they followed the evangelical commandment or counsel to deny oneself and follow Jesus [Matt.
+16:24; Luke 9:23] and often called themselves “followers of Christ.”
 Their lives were to be no different from the life Jesus himself had lived, in both its inner nature and its outward form.
 They believed in the Spirit of truth.
 They believed that this Spirit is imparted to all Christ’s disciples.
 The Spirit brings healing and strengthening of the will, which means freedom of will.
-The Spirit makes the inward eye sharp to distinguish good from evil, the Christlike from the antichristlike.
+The Spirit makes the inward eye sharp to distinguish good from evil, the Christian from the anti-Christian.
 The Spirit of truth illumines the heart through deep inner revelation.
 He writes the Word of God into heart and conscience.
 Jesus’ redemption and the discipleship of Christ become reality in the heart through Christ’s Spirit.

 To the apostolic brothers the inner light is the seed, the grain of salt, of Christ’s power.
 The inner light constantly reminds us of all that Jesus said, especially his Sermon on the Mount.
-To these brothers the Sermon on the Mount is the evangelion katexochen – the Gospel at its sharpest and most definite, and in its clearest and broadest form.
-As a result, the brothers always stressed, “Deal with others as you would have them deal with you.”
-Compassion and purity are the characteristics of this new attitude toward men.
+To these brothers the Sermon on the Mount is the evangelion katexochen – the gospel at its sharpest and most definite, and in its clearest and broadest form.
+As a result, the brothers always stressed, “Deal with others as you would have them deal with you” [Matt.
+7:12].
+Compassion and purity are the characteristics of this new attitude toward others.
 If I want to do for people what I hope they will do for me, I cannot be richer than others.
 I must neither judge them nor criticize them.
 Nor can I kill them, regardless of who commands it.21 I for my part cannot recognize or carry out any death sentence.
-Therefore I cannot hold public office, because I live only for the Kingdom of peace and love, as Jesus lived for it.
+Therefore I cannot hold public office, because I live only for the kingdom of peace and love, as Jesus lived for it.
 I cannot serve any vengeance, either on a personal or governmental level.
 Even self-defense is denied to me as a follower of Jesus.
 Discipleship of Jesus binds me to such honesty and trust that I can neither accept nor take any oath.
 I am called to such great trust that I must love my enemies with a special trust.
 In this context one of the Waldenses said, “Love to one’s friends alone is a small love.
 The great and all-embracing love means loving even one’s enemies.”
 Therefore we cannot answer abuse with abuse or avenge evil with evil.

 All this was represented by the brothers with the support of the true church.
 The direct, spontaneous working of grace is linked to the true church.
 Those who follow Christ and obey his words belong to his church.
 True love exists only where God is loved; it is love to the church and love to one’s enemies.